ramibo/kub-mon-ci/README.md

     # deploy the yaml file
     minikube kubectl -- apply -f monitor.yaml
   ```
   7.5.
-Get the web app pod :
+Get the web app service :

-  `minikube kubectl -- get pod`
+  `minikube kubectl -- get service --all-namespaces`

-  For webapp-* we will run a port forwarding
+  For webapp we will run a port forwarding

-  `kubectl port-forward pods/webapp-6b8dd6d544-687r9 5000:5000 -n default`
+  `minikube kubectl -- port-forward service/webapp 5000 -n my-app`

-  Open a web borwser and login to `localhost:5000` --> you should see have the hello wold app.
+  Open a web borwser and login to `localhost:5000` --> you should see have the hello world app.